 How often do you interact with animals in your daily life?
 Not just your dogs or cats, but a myriad of wildlife?
 Chances are, not very often.
-While surely, we’d all like to spend out days surrounded by animals, this is hardly the reality for most people.
+While surely, we’d all like to spend our days surrounded by animals, this is hardly the reality for most people.
 As a society, humans have separated ourselves from the animal world, building houses and fences to keep wildlife away.
 We’ve developed a culture that predominantly views humans as “superior” to animals and we associate their wild qualities and instincts with being “uncivilized.”

-Animals have inherent worth and value, just like humans that merits our respect and acknowledgement.
+Animals have inherent worth and value, just like humans, that merit our respect and acknowledgment.
 In an effort to reorder the way we think about animals, here are 10 important things they can teach us.

 Whether witnessed in the form of interspecies friendships or foster parenting, compassion knows no bounds with animals.
-The relationships we foster with our companion animals also teaches us how to be compassionate as it forces to look beyond our needs and imagine those of another who is vastly different from ourselves.
+The relationships we foster with our companion animals also teaches us how to be compassionate as it forces us to look beyond our needs and imagine those of another who is vastly different from ourselves.
 Compassion is all based in being able to understand the feeling of another.
-Seeing a cow care for her new born calf, suddenly we can understand their relationship and respect it.
+Seeing a cow care for her newborn calf, suddenly we can understand their relationship and respect it.

 3. How to Live in the Now

 While animals may be able to anticipate their future needs, they don’t worry about the future as fervently as humans do.
 People waste so much time obsessed with following “what will happen next” that we completely forget to enjoy the now.
-Take a tip from your cat, just sit and soak it all in every now and them.
+Take a tip from your cat, just sit and soak it all in every now and then.

 4. We’re All Connected